Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-3-input.md

 ---
+title: Get Started Part 3 - A map
-description: Part 3 of the SadConsole getting started series.
-Learn how to create a basic map object and how to handle keyboard input. ms.date: 10/31/2023
+description: Learn how to create a basic map object and how to handle keyboard input.
+Part 3 of the SadConsole getting started series. ms.date: 10/31/2023
 ---